webprofusion/certify-docs/docs/faq.md

 ## Introduction

-### What is Certify The Web?
+### What is Certify The Web - *Certify Certificate Manager*?
-> Certify The Web is a GUI to manage, request and renew certificates from Let's Encrypt and other popular (or custom) certificate authorities who support the ACME (Automated Certificate Management Environment) standard.
+> *Certify Certificate Manager* is a GUI to manage, request and renew certificates from Let's Encrypt and other popular (or custom) certificate authorities who support the ACME (Automated Certificate Management Environment) standard.
 Automatic certificate management means that you no longer have to worry about certificates because they are being automatically managed in a reliable way.
 Deployment of certificates to the services that require them can also be extensively automated.

 Our aim is to ensure that the app is easy to use and that you get setup with your TLS/SSL certificates as quickly as possible.
-Unlike other more basic tools, if a problem develops that prevents your certificate renewing Certify The Web will let you know by sending you a notification via our API (with no additional configuration).
+Unlike other more basic tools, if a problem develops that prevents your certificate renewing the app will let you know by sending you a notification via our API (with no additional configuration).

 Web hosting configurations vary and sometimes securing your site can be harder than expected, but the good news is that thousands of other users have succeeded before you.
 There are a few things that are good to know should you run into any problems.
 If you encounter a problem you can't resolve, check out our [support options](support.md).